kcboggs/Code-201-/class-02.md

 # Introducing CSS
 - What CSS does
-*CSS associates style rules with HTML elements These rules govern how the content of specified elements should be displayed.
-A CSS rule contains two parts: a selector and a declaration.*
+*CSS allows you to create rules that control the way that each individual box (and the contents of that bax) is presented.

 p {
   font-family: Arial;}

 - How CSS works
-*
+*CSS works by associating style rules with HTML elements These rules govern how the content of specified elements should be displayed.
+A CSS rule contains two parts: a selector and a declaration.*

 - Rules,properties and values